 The passing of a loved one brings about many feelings, including sadness and devastation.
 You may also feel confused, wondering what the next steps are regarding their property and assets.

 An executor is responsible for handling a decedent’s probate.
 They may handle the probate alone, or with the help of a qualified probate attorney.
-If you need help finding the right lawyer, Unbundled Legal Help can connect you with a local attorney from oue network.

 What Is Probate?